MicrosoftDocs/win32/desktop-src/TermServ/win32-tsgatewayserversettings.md

 - AagWmi.dll
 api_type:
 - DllExport
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_TSGatewayServerSettings class

 Provides methods and properties to view and configure Remote Desktop Gateway (RD Gateway) server settings.
 An administrator can use this class to configure a set of protocols, the set of events that will be written to the event log, and the maximum number of connections through RD Gateway.

 ## Syntax